-4-Star OT Kam Dewberry sets decision date
+4-star OT Kam Dewberry sets decision date

-Four star Humble (TX) Atascocita offensive lineman Kam Dewberry announced this evening that he will be making his college choice on December 15th and that he has narrowed it down to three finalist.
+Four-star Humble Atascocita offensive lineman Kam Dewberry announced on Friday that he will be making his college choice on Dec.
+15 and that he has narrowed it down to three finalist.

 GODS TIMING.#UNTAMED pic.twitter.com/Jpn5GB9wfL— KAM DEWBERRY ✞ (@KamDewberry) December 3, 2021

-The climax of Dewberry’s recruitment has been a long time coming, as he has held offers from Power 5 programs dating back to his freshman year.
-At one time it looked like he could be heading up North to play for Ohio State, but as things wore on it became clear he was going to be playing his collegiate ball near home.
+The climax of Dewberry’s recruitment has been a long time coming, as he has held offers from Power Five programs dating back to his freshman year.
+At one time it looked like he could be heading up north to play for Ohio State, but as things wore on it became clear he was going to be playing his collegiate ball near home.

 Loading comments...